 A nationally recognized strength of this program is the emphasis in field skills.
 We provide 3-week immersion field courses in New Mexico and Montana.
 In addition, summer field experiences have been offered in British Columbia, Maine and Wisconsin, and international coursework has been offered in Guatemala, Switzerland and Argentina.

 In support of the Responsible Mining Initiative, many environmental consulting firms and mining companies are funding paid summer internships, scholarships and grants specifically designated for UW-Eau Claire geology students.
-During summer 2016, 19 students had paid internships.
+During the summer of 2016, 19 students had paid internships.
 Below are other recent internship positions students have held:

 The Geology department prides itself on engaging students in and out of the classroom.
 In addition, about 65 percent of students are engaged in faculty/ student collaborative research which enhances their skill sets and provides a strong addition to a resume.
 Students frequently present their research (which is often award-winning) at regional, state and national venues.

 The Geology department at UW-Eau Claire, along with the Materials Science Center, houses state-of-the-art analytical equipment that is rarely found at undergraduate institutions.
 Our facilities include equipment for analytical geochemistry, mineralogy and petrology, sedimentology and hydrogeology, and geophysics and survey.
 Students gain experiential experience with professional techniques — a unique opportunity that enhances future employment or graduate school opportunities.